renosang/device_oneplus_bacon/README.md

-Device tree for One+One
+Device tree for One+

-Copyright 2016, The CyanogenMod Project
+Copyright 2014, The CyanogenMod Project